Kendall Jenner Rocks A Skintight Zebra Print Ensemble In An Elevator Selfie

 When Kendall Jenner uploads a selfie on social media, all kinds of celebrities take notice.
-This was especially true on September 20 when the Keeping Up with the Kardashians star snapped a picture of herself while standing in an elevator that was going up.
+This was especially true on September 20 when the Keeping Up With The Kardashians star snapped a picture of herself while standing in an elevator that was going up.

 Within an hour of sharing the shot on Instagram, more than 1.1 million followers liked the image, including Kendall’s fellow top model, Emily Ratajkowski.
 As for the comments from among Kendall’s 115 million followers?
 The star heard from another fellow model, Stella Maxwell, who pronounced, “There she is.”

 Her sisters were also among the elder Jenner sibling’s cheerleaders.
-Kim Kardashian offered Kendall three black heart emoji for her look while Khloe Kardashian was more expressive, although not very understandable while stating, “Ohhhhhhhh hi hi hi.”
+Kim Kardashian offered Kendall three black heart emoji for her look, while Khloe Kardashian was more expressive, although not very understandable while stating, “Ohhhhhhhh hi hi hi.”

-“Blondie’s coming up,” remarked actor Moises Arias who was referring to the newly blond Kendall as she rode the elevator in which she snapped the selfie he was talking about.
+“Blondie’s coming up,” remarked actor Moises Arias, who was referring to the newly blond Kendall as she rode the elevator in which she snapped the selfie he was talking about.

 In the social media share that did not include a caption, the 23-year-old beauty wore her freshly died locks pulled back into a severe bun.
 Her hair was parted in the middle while the shiny strands looked as if they had been treated with some kind of stay-in-place product.